Hiromisa/project04-sf-rent-issue/README.md

-# project: San Francisco rent issue
+# Project: San Francisco rent issue

 This is a project for Lede week4.
 I analyzed the rent trend in San Francisco and 20 metro areas in the U.S.
 I use Zillow's Zillow Observed Rent Index (ZORI) and LinkedIn's Workforce Report for analysis.